Haiti's PM Ariel Henry 'invited' to testify in president slaying case | DW | 11.09.2021

 "The head of the criminal prosecution would be grateful if you could present yourself... to cooperate with Haitian justice if you so wish, taking into account the restrictions given your status as a senior state official," the letter read.

-Haitian authorities say there are 44 people in custody.
-They are being held on suspicion of taking part in Moise’s assassination.
-They include 18 Colombians and 12 members of Moise’s security detail.
+Haitian authorities say there are 44 people held in custody on suspicion of taking part in Moise's assassination.
+They include 18 Colombians and 12 members of Moise's security detail.

 Moise was gunned down when heavily armed assassins stormed his residence in the country's capital Port-au-Prince on July 7.
 His wife was also shot, but survived.
 Moise's killing plunged even deeper into turmoil.